This example builds a machine learning model to accurately detect forged banknotes.

 This is a classification project since the variable to be predicted is binary (fraudulent or legal).

-The goal is to model the probability that a banknote is fraudulent as its features function.
+The goal is to model the probability that a banknote is fraudulent as a function of its features.

 2. Data set